mbprado/BYDiesel/4HS/README.md

 - Wiring issue
 - Control issue

 rather than catastrophic mechanical turbo damage.
+Replacing the turbocharger in this case wouldn't solve the problem.

 ---